Skip to content

 Helminth Infections in Pregnancy Impact Sons’ Immunity and Vaccine Responses

-Matt Lam12 months ago7 months ago03 mins
+Matt Lam1 year ago9 months ago03 mins

 A new study published in The Journal of Immunology has found that maternal infection with parasitic worms, or helminths, affects the immune system of male offspring.